sagarkarki136/All-simple-projects/README.md

  - Result : It gives 100% accuracy on the test set and vaidation set.
 Further seting this up with a face detector (one of my up coming projects) we can use this for real time detection .
 This can be done even now with opencv's or any other deep learning package's free face detection software clubbed with my model.

 ## 4.Gun detection:
+  - This project is buit to increse the security .
+The project aims at detecting guns from the image or video and this can further clubbed with alarm system or other security measures
  - Tech: Darknet